kiwipower/nutkin/README.md

 ## Custom Matchers

 You can easily add your own matchers to Nutkin.
-All you need to do is extend Matcher and implement two methods.
+All you need to do is extend Matcher and implement two methods:

 1. test - returns true if the value matches, false otherwise
 ```
 function test(actual) { return boolean }
 ```
-2. failureMessage - called if the test methods returns false and returns the failure message to pass to the reporter
+2. failureMessage - called if the test method returns false and returns the failure message to pass to the reporter
 ```
 function failureMessage(actual, isNegated) { return string }
 ```

-All matchers have an *expected* variable in scope which represents the expected value (i.e. the value passed into expect() in the test).
+All matchers have an *expected* variable in scope which represents the expected value, i.e. the value passed into expect() in the test.

 #### Examples